pixincreate/Automeet/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

 **Describe the bug**
-A clear and concise description of what the bug is.
+- A clear and concise description of what the bug is.
+- When the bug occurs.
+Not the time, but at what step.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Screenshots: MUST!**
+Provide the screenshot of the error.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
- - Browser [e.g. chrome]
+ - Browser [e.g. brave]
  - Version [e.g. 85]

 **Additional context**